Frequently Asked Questions

 Students thrive at The Little School who are curious, creative, interested in learning, and able to learn in a social learning environment.
 Children need to be practicing independence skills, toilet trained, and interested in connecting with peers and adults for friendship and learning.

-We have about 160 students preschool through fifth grade, making us small enough for each child to be known deeply by lots of caring adults.
-We have 10-13 students in the early childhood classes and 16-18 in the elementary classes with a teacher and a teaching assistant.
-Our indoor classrooms provide engaging learning communities and our natural outdoor spaces provide lots of space for challenge and exploration.
+We have about 200 students in preschool through fifth grade, making us small enough for each child to be known deeply by lots of caring adults.
+There are 12-14 students in the early childhood classes and 16-18 in the elementary classes with a teacher and a teaching assistant.
+Our indoor classrooms provide engaging learning communities, and our natural outdoor spaces provide lots of space for learning, challenge and exploration.

 We have children and families from around the Puget Sound area and around the world.
 Our families come from over 25 countries and speak many different languages at home.
 We also strive to have our classrooms reflect the cultural, social and economic diversity in our community.
 Therefore, we offer financial assistance to help more families afford our program.